 Our Curriculum Work Groups have been hard at work all year, enhancing and improving instruction for our students.
+These groups are collaborative, professional development groups focused on a particular topic that is relevant to our curriculum and instruction.
 From using new writing tools, to creating accessible materials, to prepping for the MCAS, our faculty small groups have dedicated themselves to finding creative and effective ways to educate at Cotting.

-The “Accessible Materials” Curriculum group – comprised of Lola Piscopo (Upper School Teacher), Elona Roth (Middle School Teacher), Alada Caughy, Amanda Arnst, and Katie Norregaard (Lower School Teachers), Ann Hodson (OT) and Kolleen White (Vocational Teacher) – has found that at Cotting, literacy was the most common area for adapting materials, followed by math and social skills.
-They also found that not only high tech, but low tech solutions were quite common when adapting materials!
-For example, they’ve learned that using checklists and choice boards were the most commonly used Low Tech tools, while iPads and SmartBoards were by far the most commonly used High Tech tools.
+The “Accessible Materials” Curriculum group – comprised of Lola Piscopo (Upper School Teacher), Elona Roth (Middle School Teacher), Alada Caughey, Amanda Arnst, and Katie Norregaard (Lower School Teachers), Ann Hodson (Occupational Therapist) and Kolleen White (Vocational Teacher) – has found that at Cotting, literacy was the most common area for adapting materials, followed by math and social skills.
+They also found that not only high-tech, but low-tech solutions were quite common when adapting materials!
+For example, they’ve learned that using checklists and choice boards were the most commonly used low-tech tools, while iPads and SmartBoards were by far the most commonly used high-tech tools.
 A combination of both low tech and high tech strategies is often the right approach to learning for some of our students.

 Here are just a few examples of the low tech, accessible materials at work at Cotting!